Breast Cancer

 • choose a healthy lifestyle

-• live smoke free and avoid exposure to second-hand smoke
+• don’t smoke and avoid secondhand smoke

 • breastfeed your babies